node-tastypie/tastypie/README.md

 * int ( int / IntegerField ) converts numeric values into integers using `parseInt`
 * float ( FloatField ) Converts values to floating point number using `parseFloat`
 * bool ( BooleanField ) Forces values to booleans
+* date ( DateField ) Converts date strings to Date objects with out any time data
 * datetime ( DateTimeField ) Attempts to convert date time strings into date objects
 * file ( FileField ) A field that pipes a stream to a configured location, and store a path
 * filepath ( FilePathField ) A field that handles file locations rather than dealing with streams or binary data